jucora/Doctor-Dev/README.md

 This project consists of an application for handling transactions.
 Users can create an account, create groups, and send transactions to other groups as a way of supporting the community.
 This is a capstone project called Group our transactions, which is part of the Microverse curriculum for the Ruby on Rails course.

-## How to run the game in a local environment
+## How to run the project in a local environment

 1. You can clone the repo by running the next command in your command line: <p><code> git clone https://github.com/jucora/Doctor-Dev.git </code></p>